mramshaw/Alexa-Stuff/README.md

 new Actions.
 [Both companies offer free credits, although once again Google's offering seems to be more generous.]

 #### Alexa versus Google’s Assistant

+[I have also looked into [Google Assistant](https://github.com/mramshaw/Google-Assistant), although not yet as deeply as Alexa.]

 The first distinction to make when comparing the offerings from Amazon and Google is to differentiate between the ___software___
 (i.e. the capabilities of the devices - such as `Skills` or `Actions`) and the ___hardware___ (meaning the devices themselves,